Job Title: Professor

 Author of several books on audio engineering and sound design, including "Mikrofone: Theorie und Praxis" (Elektor 1994, currently in th 9th edition), "Tontechnik" (Audio Engineering; Hanser 2006, currently in the 4th edition), and "Sounddesign: Klang, Wahrnehmung, Emotion" (Sound Design: Sound, Perception, Emotion; Hanser 2017).

-Organizer of the annual "klingt gut!
-International Symposium on Sound" in Hamburg, starting in 2015.
+Organizer of the annual/biannual "klingt gut!
+International Symposium on Sound" in Hamburg, since 2015.

 AES Member since 1991, founder and Faculty Advisor of AES Hamburg Student Section.